livetribe/livetribe-plugins/docs/source/installing.rst

 The egg package can be found in the dist/ subdirectory.
-The file name will resemble “livetribe_plugins-1.0.0-py2.6.egg” but may have a different name depending on your platform and the version of python you use to compile.
+The file name will resemble “livetribe_plugins-1.0.0-py2.6.egg” but may have a different name depending on your platform and the version of Python you use to compile.

 Copy this file to the target system and issue the following command to install the package::